 There was a movie that was promoted heavily on radio and the internet.
 Its title was “Left Behind.”
 It was a dramatic story based on the false, premillennialistic doctrine of the rapture, the seven-year tribulation, the rise of anti-Christ, the mass conversion of the Jews, the battle of Armageddon, etc., etc., etc. Remember Hal Lindsey’s “Late Great Planet Earth,” and “Countdown to Armageddon”?
 This movie was in the same vein.
 One pastor wrote, “Those of us who have served in strong pre-millennialistic parts of the country know how this false doctrine can really mess up a Christian with simple, child-like faith.”
-The movie is based on the bo of the same name.
+The movie is based on the book of the same name.
 The story no doubt, and from reports, was well written and was intriguing.
-The Internet as was very attractively done!
 Therein lay one of the dangers.
-The so-called “rapture” that the bo and the movie promoted is a favorite theme of so called evangelicals, the Reformed, fundamentalists and holiness bodies.
+The so-called “rapture” that the book and the movie promoted is a favorite theme of so called evangelicals, the Reformed, fundamentalists and holiness bodies.
 The teaching of the rapture is false teaching wrapped in deceptive wrapping and presented as Christian.
 In reality it led people away from their steadfastness and quiet hope in Christ.
 The focal point of Biblical teaching is Christ, and the central doctrine of salvation is justification, and salvation by grace through faith in Christ Jesus.
 That is not the central teaching of those who concentrate on the rapture.

 The teaching of the millennium of which it is part is a false teaching.
 The idea that Jesus is going to come and set up a physical kingdom on earth and reign for 1000 years is based on misinterpretation of Daniel, Ezekiel, and Revelation.
 It is false teaching.
 It directs peoples’ attention away from heaven to the earth.